jeevanreddym/my-springboot-security/readme.md

 # spring security:

-Authentication can be done against any datasource like LDAP, Active directory etc & once the user is verified as valid then the
+Authentication can be done against any Identity-Provider like LDAP, Active directory etc & once the user is verified as valid then the
 Principle contains the UserDetails along with the Authorities (Roles or Permissions i.e ADMIN, USER etc).

 1) JWT (JSON web token) - for MicroService to MicroService Authorization.